ryan-leap/GreenMeansGoMutexDemo/README.md

 Because PowerShell is sitting right on top of .NET we can leverage the [System.Threading.Mutex](https://docs.microsoft.com/en-us/dotnet/api/system.threading.mutex?view=netcore-3.1) class.
 With that we can create a Mutex object in PowerShell and use the methods it provides to wait (`WaitOne()`) for exclusive access to a resource and release (`ReleaseMutex()`) access from that resource when we're done.

 ## Stop talking.
-Show me pictures and flashy stuff.
+Demo it.

+- Green - Process has been granted exclusive access to the resource
+- Red - Process is waiting to be granted exclusive access to the resource

 ![Green Means Go Mutex Demo](./images/green_means_go_mutex_demo.gif)